Magic: The Gathering Arena: Gameplay

-Arena follows the popular freemium paradigm, allowing users to play for free with optional micro-transactions.
-Players can use real-world currency to buy gems or in-game currency, which in turn can be spent on booster packs or to enter draft or constructed events.
+Arena follows the popular freemium paradigm, allowing users to play for free with optional microtransactions.
+Players can use real-world currency to buy gems or in-game currency, which can be spent on booster packs or enter draft or constructed events.
 Gems are also given as rewards for winning draft mode.
 In addition to regular cards from the set, a player may also receive "Wildcards" of any rarity in a booster pack or as a reward.
 The player may swap these Wildcards for any card of the same rarity.
 Magic: The Gathering allows decks with up to four copies of the same card, so once a player earns a fifth copy of a common or uncommon card through booster packs, this instead is used to add to a Vault meter, based on its rarity.
 When the Vault meter is filled, the player can open it to gain Wildcards.
 Fifth copies of rares or mythic rares are instead turned directly into gems.
 The game does not include a feature to trade cards with other players as the developers state this would affect their ability to offer in-game rewards at the level they want while effectively calibrating the economy to make it easy and efficient to get cards through game-play.

 As with the physical edition, new expansions are introduced into MTG Arena as other sets are retired.
 When the game was first released, the bulk of the game's modes required players to build "standard" decks that use cards from the current active expansions.
 However, support for "historic" decks that use any card available in the game has increased since its initial release, and is now (2020) an active part of the game with multiple releases of Historic and Modern sets and anthologies throughout a year.
-As of May 2020, Historic modes contribute to progression of daily wins and quests and WotC has committed to permanently support the "historic" format going forward.
+As of May 2020, Historic modes contribute to progression of daily wins and quests and WotC has committed to support the "historic" format going forward permanently.
 Ranked play with these Historic decks will be tracked separately from those in the Standard play, and players are now able to purchase packs of or craft both standard and historic cards.

 With the addition of the Core 2021 set in July 2020, Arena was also updated to include support for the new "Jumpstart" booster mode, themed 20-card packs designed to allow a player to quickly get into the game.